morales-francisco/Dashboards/MavenToys/README.md

-- In airport and commercial stores, the category with the highest profits is electronics, while in downtown and residential the category with the highest profits is toys.
+- Electronics are the product category with the highest profits in airport and commercial stores, while toys are the product category with the highest profits in residential and downtown areas.